wvlet/airframe/docs/airframe-rpc.md

 _(This is an experimental feature available since Airframe 20.8.0)_

 Airframe gRPC is a gRPC and HTTP2-based implementation of Airframe RPC, which can make thousands of RPC calls per second.
-With Airframe gRPC:
+Airframe gRPC requires no Protobuf definitions.
+You can use plain Scala interface and case classes to define gRPC services.

-- No Protobuf definition is required.
-You can use plain Scala and case classes to define gRPC service.
+Example gRPC projects can be found from [here](https://github.com/wvlet/airframe/tree/master/examples/rpc-examples).

 __build.sbt__